-There are 2 floors with any imaginable hands-on, ready-to-play-with, experiments area.
+There are two floors with any imaginable hands-on, ready-to-play-with, experiments area.
 You need to book an admittance time early enough.

 Get prepared for a vast “playroom” where everything is for you to play, experiment, and learn.

-As in Chopin museum, interactive kiosks are also present here, but these serve a purpose to examine… yourself.
+As in the Chopin museum, interactive kiosks are also present here, but these serve a purpose to examine yourself.
 To understand your psychology and how your brain functions.
 All that on top of the physics experiments area.

 First, we thought that maybe this museum could be a bit “childish” for us (you know… the adults), but we had so much fun in there.